Session Expired

 The AI regulatory landscape in the United States is fragmenting at an unprecedented pace.
 There is no single federal AI law.
 Instead, all 50 states are moving independently—introducing bills, enacting laws, and creating a compliance patchwork that is becoming impossible for any one compliance team to track manually.

-As of April 2026, we track 2044+ AI-related bills across every US state and territory.
-33 laws have been enacted.
-More than 2,011 bills are pending.
-New York alone has 347 active bills.
-Illinois has 217.
-New Jersey has 170.
-California has 144.
+As of June 2026, we have published 2032 AI-related bills across every US state and territory.
+79 laws have been enacted.
+New York alone has 382 active bills.
+Illinois has 226.
+New Jersey has 177.
+California has 136.
 And the pace is accelerating: the number of new AI bills introduced in 2025–2026 legislative sessions has more than doubled compared to 2023–2024.

 This guide is the definitive reference for AI legislation in America.
 We cover every state, link to every state tracking page on our site, break down the most important laws by industry, and give you an actionable compliance checklist.
 Whether you are a general counsel at a Fortune 500 company, a compliance officer at a healthcare system, an in-house lawyer at a startup, or a founder trying to figure out which states to worry about—this is the resource you need.